-Let me start by sharing with you why this topic is so important to me.
+Let me start by sharing with you why belief, self-belief, is such an important topic to me.
 It is because there was a time in my life when I had the most incredible belief in myself.
 I exuded confidence and success.
 I was untouchable and unstoppable.
 Believe it or not, it was about a year after my divorce.

 We were well off; he and I both worked in high paying jobs.
 He flew planes for fun, so we traveled often on weekend trips up and down the east coast.
 For a short time, life was amazing.
 But we just grew apart as I longed to be with my family in Atlanta.